xiix0/scam/README.md

-"Elves and Dragons!"
-I says to him.
-"Cabbages and potatoes are better for you and me."
+If more of us valued food and cheer and song above hoarded gold, it would be a merrier world.
-		-- J. R. R. Tolkien
+		-- J.R.R.
+Tolkien